MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/human-resources/hr-whats-new-2020-04-03.md

  - V2 da camada do plano de licença e ausência
  - V2 do plano de licença e ausência

-## <a name="common-data-service-solution-is-now-available-with-the-following-changes"></a>A solução do Common Data Service agora está disponível com as seguintes alterações:
+## <a name="dataverse-solution-is-now-available-with-the-following-changes"></a>A solução do Dataverse agora está disponível com as seguintes alterações:

 | descrição | Troco |
 | --- | --- |